ssuzuki323/bar-chart/README.md

 ![fig-9.PNG](fig-9.PNG)

-## Redefine the spacing of elements to a predefined scale
+## Redefine the spacing of elements to a predefined scale:

 There was one aspect of the previous step that might have seemed particularly cumbersome.
 When we created the scaling for the height of our bars, we needed to inspect the data and determine what the maximum value was.
 Then, we hard-coded the ratio based on what we found.
 Do not get me wrong - it is always a good idea to inspect your data.
 But, what if we got an updated version of the file - do we really want to have to recode these values every time?